 One note about that support stand: It’s metal, while the body of the camera itself is plastic.
 That means the stand is actually heavier than the camera, which might not mean much to you, but to us, it was a nice perk.
 In past camera reviews, we’ve seen some models that appeared to falter in the weight distribution department, and it did have a slightly negative impact on our experience with those cameras.

-In fact, during our recent tests of Zmodo’s Sight 180C camera, we noticed how it would tip forward at the slightest movement of its attached power cord.
+In fact, when we unpacked Zmodo cameras recently, we noticed how the camera would tip forward at the slightest movement of its attached power cord.
 This is because some camera models are designed to be top-heavy, so they don’t stay put unless they’re anchored by something.

 With our SimpliCam, on the other hand, the whole thing balanced itself effortlessly.
 The stand is adjustable, so we could play around with the camera’s direction to find the best angles.
 And when we’d chosen our ideal position for the camera, we didn’t have to worry about it sliding around or tipping.